BiAPoL/Bio-image_Analysis_with_Python/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-# Bio-image Analysis with Python
+# Bio-image Analysis, Programming, Bio-statistics and Machine Learning with Python
 This repository contains training resources for Python beginners who want to dive into image processing with Python.
 It specifically aims for students and scientists working with microscopy images in the life sciences.
 We start with python basics, dive into descriptive statistics for working with measurements and [matplotlib](https://matplotlib.org/) for plotting results.
 Furthermore, we will process images with [numpy](https://numpy.org), [scipy](https://www.scipy.org/), [scikit-image](https://scikit-image.org/) and [clEsperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
-Eventually, we will explore [napari](https://napari.org) for interactive image data analysis.
+We will explore [napari](https://napari.org) and [Fiji](https://fiji.sc) for interactive image data analysis.
+Finally, we will use [scikit-learn](https://scikit-learn.org/stable/), [CellPose](https://github.com/MouseLand/cellpose) and [StarDist](https://github.com/stardist/stardist) to process images using machine learning techniques.

 The material will develop between April and July 2021.
 Stay tuned for the later lessons.